1. Start by placing your heel at the back of the shoe

-2. Adjust the tightening of the lower part, starting with the lace rings
+2. Adjust the tightness of the lower part, starting with the lace rings

 It is very important to start lacing from the bottom and not by pulling on the end of the laces, as we often do.
 Ring by ring, tighten your hiking shoe, checking that you have a certain flexibility inside.
 Warning: do not tighten too much, you risk cutting off blood circulation in the foot.
 It is important to feel comfortable in your shoes.
 Find the fit that is best for you!

-3. Separate the lacing of the bottom part and the top part
+3. Separate the lacing of the top part and the bottom part

 It will enable you to adjust the lacing to the shape of your foot and give your ankle more or less freedom of movement.
 To lock the first lacing on the lower part, tie a first simple knot on the instep or use the locks on the shoes if they have them.

-4. Tighten the toe part of the shoe
+4. Tighten the top part of the shoe

-5. Finally, tie your laces with a knot that is more efficient than the double knot
+5. Finally, tie your laces with an efficient knot (that's better than the double knot)

 Start your knot as if you were tying a classic knot but before pulling on the 2 loops, pass one of the loops through the knot.
 This knot will prevent your laces from untightening by themselves and is easy to undo at the end of your hike.